 Supplies you need

-Sterile petrolatum gauze
+- Sterile petrolatum gauze or hydrogel wound dressing

-Silicone sheets or gel
+- Silicone gel sheets or silicone gel

 To get the protection you need, use a sunscreen that offers SPF 30 or higher, broad-spectrum protection, and water resistance.

-If you have a severe injury like a bad burn, seeking medical care can give you the best outcome.
+If you have a severe injury like a bad burn, seek medical care

 Partner with a board-certified dermatologist